flyaruu/esp32-usb-joystick-async/README.md

 I've put that code in the joystick.rs mod.

-As usual, I'm using a channel and an embassy task that listens to that channel.
+I'm using an Embassy signal to send the JoystickReports between the demo task and the USB sending task.

 To feed that channel I've created an example (demo.rs) that simulates a rotating motion (using some sin/cos) as if you would be rotating a joystick.